Tarmean/tarmean.github.io/mutable_lenses.md

 But, like, without actually having to do all of that.
 We also might have the occasional lens which *does* need to mutate an inner value - when a HashMap must resize after an insertion, for instance.
 Ideally lenses would have control over whether their surrounding context should update, but that's exactly the opposite order lenses operate in.

 This is related to mutable and non-mutable borrows in rust.
 Mutable borrows are exactly the ones which can update their surrounding context.
 Non-mutable borrows are the ones which never update their surrounding context.
 Weirdly, in this comparison all pure lenses use mutable borrows so make of that what you will.
-If we look at pure values as top-level locals that completely replace the old version it doesn't not work?
+If we look at pure values as top-level locals that completely replace the old version, it doesn't not work?

 ## Excuse me, could I Borrow a Lens